supernintendo/moongate/README.md

 3. Run migrations.
 ...From the same directory run the migrations with `./util/reset_db.sh`.

 Run the server with `iex -S mix`.
-A test client is available in `./pkg/clients`.
+A test client in love2d is available in `./pkg/clients`.
 You can't do much yet.

 ### Why? ###